Don’t neglect outdoor living spaces, such as porches, patios, and decks. They are square footage that is often left underutilized and un-decorated.

-*This post is made possible by Better Homes and Gardens at Walmart!
+*This post is made possible by Better Homes & Gardens at Walmart!
+Affiliate links contained below…

-The fun of a new home is making it your own, and my back patio deck was just screaming for some attention.
-It is definitely a blank slate that needs some help, and worst, this patio usually ends up being the main entrance to the house instead of the front door because our driveway loops around to the back…not the best first impression.
+My back patio was a blank slate that needed some help.
+Worse, this space usually ends up being the main entrance to the house instead of the front door because our driveway loops around to the back…not the best first impression.

-My first order of duty was to set up this stunning Better Homes and Gardens Meritmoor Aluminum Steel Pergola.
-Can you believe it?
-I just don’t have the skill set to build my own off the side of the house, and I felt the back wall needed something to break it up add visual interest.
-Oh, an of course having some shade would be a big plus!
+My first order of duty was to set up this stunning Better Homes & Gardens Meritmoor Aluminum Steel Pergola.
+If you don’t have the skill or budget to build your own pergola, this makes for a great solution!

-I must admit, setting up this pergola was quite the comedic venture.
-With only my sister and two of my girls to help hoist the top frame onto the four pillars…well let’s just say that although it was fairly lightweight, it doesn’t account for a lack of manpower.
+This is an easy assembly, however it does require 4 people.
+I must admit, setting up this pergola was quite the comedic venture since I only had my sister to help me at the time.
 At one point my sister and I were each holding a post each while attempting to lift the entire top frame at the same time –just the two of us, and we caught each other’s eye while pulling and pushing at the same time, and broke into the most inopportune fit of giggles.
 I don’t know how we managed to get it up and not have the entire thing come down around our ears.
-I’m just excited it is up.
-And yes, I realize we probably should have waited for my husband to come home, but you know…the power of a woman to accomplish a task when they are impatient and don’t want to wait on a man.
+We probably should have waited for my husband to come home, but you know…the power of a woman to accomplish a task when they are impatient and don’t want to wait on a man…

-I wanted three zones, a spot to dine, a spot to lounge, and an entry.
+I wanted three zones for my patio; a spot to dine, a spot to lounge, and an entry.
 I picked up these two Better Homes and Gardens Camrose Farmhouse mix & match stacking wicker chairs for my dining zone.

-Okay, so maybe it’s more of a sit and enjoy a cup of tea zone, but it is right off the kitchen door, so what could be better?
+Okay, so maybe it’s more of a bistro zone to sit and enjoy a cup of tea, but it is right off the kitchen door, so what could be better?

 The next zone is my lounging zone.
 I put the DIY outdoor sofa I built on the far end, and because of the path of the sun through our yard, it actually receives shade from the pergola during the heat of the day even though it is to the side of it.